amisevsk/che-workspace-operator-rework/README.md

+### This repository has been merged into the [Che workspace operator](https://github.com/che-incubator/che-workspace-operator) and is no longer being developed.
+See PR [#36](https://github.com/che-incubator/che-workspace-operator/pull/36) for details

 # Che workspace operator

 This repo is intended to be a proof-of-concept/proposal for a redesign of the [Che workspace operator](https://github.com/che-incubator/che-workspace-operator).
 The main goals are